-Laurie Zaks currently serves as President of Mandeville Television.
-Zaks has been at ABC Studios since 2006 when she left the network executive ranks to become president of Armyan Bernstein’s Touchstone TV-based Beacon Television.
-At Beacon, Zaks developed ABC’s “Castle”, on which she served as executive producer for five years.
+Zaks has been working with ABC Studios since 2006.
+Previously a network executive, Zaks became President of Armyan Bernstein’s Touchstone TV-based Beacon Television.
+At Beacon, Zaks developed and executive produced the hit series CASTLE for five years.

 Prior to joining Beacon in July 2006, she was Senior Vice President of Current Programs at UPN.
 Beginning in 2002, she oversaw series programming responsibilities for all comedy and drama series at UPN, including VERONICA MARS, BUFFY THE VAMPIRE SLAYER, and EVERYBODY HATES CHRIS.
 Earlier in her career, Zaks served as Vice President of Current Programming for CBS Television Network, where she oversaw highly-acclaimed series EVERYBODY LOVES RAYMOND, THE KING OF QUEENS, and THE GUARDIAN.
 Prior to joining CBS, she was Vice President of Comedy Development at Comedy Central, where she was one of the executives originally hired to launch the network in New York.
 During her tenure at Comedy Central, she was relocated to Los Angeles in 1996 to create a West Coast presence for the cable network.
 Zaks’ first gig was as an NBC Page in New York, which led to her first job on Saturday Night Live and jumpstarted her career in entertainment.